wheres-my-item/wheres-my-item.github.io/index.md

 ## Overview

-'Where's My Item?' is a site designed to allow the UH Manoa Lost & Found center to list the many lost items that have been found on campus.
+'Where's My Item?' is a site designed to allow the UH Manoa Lost Item office to list the many lost items that have been found on campus.
 Students who have lost something can search the site to look to see if they have something that belongs to them, and file a claim for that item if so.
 Admin can then verify their claim's authenticity using the information provided to them in a claim form.

 The site in itself uses:
 - Meteor for Javascript-based implementation of client and server code